hieunch/posse/README.md

 ## Drawing and logging APIs

-Belows are added APIs to Castalia to support drawing and debugging when developing new routing algorithms, use a method in drawing APIs will yield the equivalent drawing on client's app after submitting and receiving simulation result.
+Belows are added APIs to Castalia to support drawing and debugging when developing new routing algorithms.
+Using a method in drawing APIs will yield the equivalent drawing on client app after submitting and receiving simulation result.

 	void debugLine(Point, Point, string color);
   Draw a line segment between two point with given color